 The Importance of Being Earnest.
 I never saw this famous Oscar Wilde’s play on stage, only on film and only one version: the 1952’s one directed by Anthony Asquith and starring Michael Redgrave, Michael Denison, Edith Evans, Joan Greenwood, Dorothy Tutin and Margaret Rutherford.
-Even if I haven’t seen all the on-screen versions of this comedy, I’m pretty sure this one is the best and is considered the best.
+Even if I haven’t seen all the on-screen versions of this comedy, I’m pretty sure this one is considered to be the best.
 Well, in general, movies that are part of the Criterion Collection are masterpieces.

-The reason why I’m talking to you about this film is because, today, I’m having the great pleasure to participate to The 2nd Annual British Invaders Blogathon hosted by my friend Terence Towles Canote from A Shroud of Thoughts.
+The reason why I’m talking to you about this film is that, today, I have the great pleasure to participate in The 2nd Annual British Invaders Blogathon hosted by my friend Terence Towles Canote from A Shroud of Thoughts.
 As you may know, I love British Cinema, so this blogathon is a much enjoyable event for me.
-I had many ideas of films to write about, but I decided to go with The Importance of Being Earnest.
-Before I made my choice, I had only seen this film one time in my life, but kept a good souvenir of it.
+I had many ideas for films to write about, but I decided to go with The Importance of Being Earnest.
+Before I made my choice, I had only seen this film one time in my life but kept a good souvenir of it.
 It’s a film I enjoyed from the beginning until the end, and Michael Redgrave is part of the distribution.
-I love Michael Redgrave.
-Actually, after The Lady Vanishes, this is my second favourite Michael Redgrave’s film and performance.
+I love him.
+Actually, after The Lady Vanishes, this is my second favourite Michael Redgrave film and performance.

 The Importance of Being Earnest takes place in the high society of the Victorian British era.
 The subject of this film is a double mistaken identity.
-Jack Worthon (Michael Redgrave), an aristocrat from the English country pretend to be a certain Ernest when he is in London.
+Jack Worthon (Michael Redgrave), an aristocrat from the English country, pretends to be a certain Ernest when he is in London.
 During a journey in the capital, it’s under the name of Ernest that he’ll propose to his dear Gwendolyn (Joan Greenwood).
-This one has a fixation on the name of Ernest and only want to marry a man name Ernest.
+This one has a fixation on the name “Ernest” and only want to marry a man with that name.
 Unfortunately, her mother, Lady Bracknell (Edith Evans) is not too motivated by the idea.
 When he is in the country, Jack pretends that he has a brother in London called Ernest.
-After his escapade to London, where he proposed to Gwendolyn, Jack is back in the country, he announces to his ward Cecily (Dorothy Tutin), her governess, Miss Prism (Margaret Rutherford) and Canon Chasuble ( Miles Milestone) that his brother Earnest is death.
-On his side, Algernon “Algie” Moncrieff, friend of Jack and cousin of Gwendolyn, also “play a game” like Jack.
+After his escapade to London, where he proposed to Gwendolyn, Jack is back to his place the country and announces to his ward Cecily (Dorothy Tutin); her governess, Miss Prism (Margaret Rutherford), and Canon Chasuble (Miles Milestone) that his brother Earnest has died.
+On his side, Algernon “Algie” Moncrieff, a friend of Jack and cousin of Gwendolyn, also “plays a game” like Jack.
 He pretends to have a friend named Bunbury that he often has to visit.
 But let’s get back to Ernest’s death.
 Algie, who is curious to see Jack’s life in the country decides to come to his place.
 Things get mixed up as he introduces himself to Cecily as Ernest, Jack’s brother!
 Of course, when he learns that, Jack is trapped.
 Algie, who falls in love with Cecily, wants to marry her.
-Happily for him, she told him that they are already engaged thanks to a long correspondence.
+Happily, for him, she told him that they are already engaged thanks to a long correspondence.
 Just like Gwendolyn, Cecily thinks Ernest is a fascinating name and will only marry a man named Ernest.
 Things get even more complicated when Gwendolyn decides to come to the country.
 Her and Cecily both think they are engaged to the same man…

-I also always enjoyed movies that take place during the 19th century, such as this one, Gone With the Wind, The Heiress, The Innocents, The Man in Grey and some other.
-I guess I must like this era.
+I also often enjoy movies that take place during the 19th century, such as this one, Gone With the Wind, The Heiress, The Innocents, The Man in Grey and some other.
+I guess I like this era.
 People’s good manners always fascinated me in these films and their costumes too.
-Costumes in The Importance of Being Earnest are very colourful and eccentric, without being necessarily pretty.
+The ones in The Importance of Being Earnest are very colourful and eccentric, without being necessarily pretty.
 Let’s remember Edith Evans horrid purple dress and butterfly hats when she makes her first entrance.
 This kind of costume is here to symbolise a certain extravagance that was part of the high society during this century.
 In my opinion, the prettiest outfit is the white and blue dress worn by Cecily (Dorothy Tutin).
 It’s a lovely dress, but it remains simple.
-Cecily is 18, she’s more innocent than Gwendolyn, for example, so won’t look for attention thanks to her dressing manners.
-That makes me think, there’s something in Dorothy Tutin’s face that makes me think of Gloria Graham.
+Cecily is 18, she’s more innocent than Gwendolyn, for example, so won’t look for attention so much.
+That makes me think: there’s something in Dorothy Tutin’s face that makes me think of Gloria Graham.
 Do you agree?

-Four O’Clock tea, cucumber sandwiches, good manners, typical accent and an Rank Organisation production are all the ingredients to make this film a great BRITISH comedy just the way I like it.
-The screenplay also plays a great role concerning the British style of this film.
-Of course, all the credits first go to Oscar Wilde’s genius.
+Four O’Clock tea, cucumber sandwiches, good manners, typical accent and a Rank Organisation Production are all the ingredients to make this film a great BRITISH comedy just the way I like it.
+The screenplay also plays a great role concerning the style of this film.
+All the credits first go to Oscar Wilde’s genius.
 Anthony Asquith participated to the screenplay for the on-screen version, but this one is largely faithful to the original play.
 Some great lines are ought to be mentioned and not forgotten once you have seen the film:

 2- Lady Bracknell: A handbag!